joshwardell/CANserver/docs/uDisplayManual.md

 ![Left Board](img/left.jpg)

 This board plugs into the left of the display.
 It has an I2C connector for a bargraph.
 It may also have an LED or a 6mm pushbutton depending on your custom order, or you may add your own.
 These are driven by the 3.3v left GPIO from the display.
 You can have the LED on the board so it shines next to the display, or wire a remote LED to hide elsewhere.
 This board also has a USB connector to be used instead of the USB-only power connector.
+I2C address 70

 **Alphanumeric LED**

-Coming soon or add your own, support for two BTTF-style LED displays, based on the Adafruit quad alphanumeric I2C backpack.
-(These won't fit in the 16mm height of the Tesla air vent)
+Coming soon or add your own, support for two BTTF-style LED displays, based on the [Adafruit quad alphanumeric I2C backpack](https://www.adafruit.com/product/1911).
+(These won't fit in the 16mm height of the Tesla air vent) I2C address 72 & 73

+**12v Accessory Relay**

+Coming soon, a right board with added 3A 12V relay so you can program it to turn off accessories like amps and radar detectors whenever you want (like when you exit the car).
+Activated by the right IO instead of the LED.

-Jun 7, 2020
+Jul 27, 2020